 How To Use This Map: Click the tab in the top left-hand corner of the map to view the layers.
 If you click the icons on the map, you can get more information about each one.
 If you click the star next to the map’s title, it will be added to your Google Maps account.
 To view it on your phone or computer, open Google Maps, click the menu, go to ‘Your Places’ or ‘Saved’, then click Maps and you will see this map in your list.

-I have done day trips to Paris, without staying over, but I have also taken some short trips where I stay just one night.
-If you need a place to stay in Paris after exploring the city, I can recommend these hotels, which I have stayed in recently as a solo traveller:
+As mentioned, I have done day trips to Paris, without staying over, but I have also taken some short trips where I stay just one night.
+If you need a place to stay in Paris after exploring the city, I can recommend these hotels, all of which I have stayed in myself recently:

 - 3-star: the La Finca Hôtel & Spa (formerly called the Hotel Auberge Flora), which is close to the Bastille area.
 The rooms are small but it is bright and comfortable and has everything you need.
 I liked the cheerful bar downstairs and they offer a simple, affordable breakfast in the morning

 - 4-star: the Terrass Hotel is very comfortable and located on the edge of Montmartre, making it easy to explore that charming neighbourhood on foot.
 It also has some wonderful views across Paris to the Eiffel Tower

 - 5-star: the Hotel Regina Louvre, which is a luxury hotel next to the Louvre.
 It is old-school, very luxurious and has some lovely Art Nouveau design features.
 Some rooms have a view of the Eiffel Tower, which is pretty special.
 I only stayed here one night only, but it was a real treat – I loved it!

 The Last Word

-I hope you enjoy your day in Paris!
+I hope you enjoy your one day in Paris!

 Finally, if you are considering solo to Paris alone, I have a detailed guide to solo travel in Paris, full of tips and suggestions that might help you plan.